The best bachelor’s degrees in gerontology equip you with the skills needed to help those transitioning into old age.

 CSU Sacramento’s gerontology program is home to a chapter of Sigma Phi Omega, the only national honors and professional society in gerontology.
 The organization is designed to promote scholarship, professionalism, friendship, and service to the elderly.
 To date, 13 of the program’s students have been initiated into the organization.

-Miami University, Oxford is located is referred to by many as “Miami of Ohio.”
+Miami University, Oxford is referred to by many as “Miami of Ohio.”
 Its main campus is in Oxford, OH, but there are also regional campuses in Hamilton, Middletown, and West Chester, OH.
 Miami is known as the “Mother of Fraternities,” as five Greek social organizations started there, including Beta Theta Pi and Sigma Chi.

 Miami University’s Bachelor of Arts in Gerontology program requires 33-34 semester hours.
 Students take 21 hours of multidisciplinary core courses before choosing an area of concentration track.
 The track options for the program are Applied Research, Aspiring Health Professions, and Policies and Programs.
 Each track has three required courses that students take for their final 12-13 hours.